bidmachines/adpumb-andoird-integration/README.md

   DisplayManager.getInstance().showAd(addition);
 }
 ```
-5) Callbacks: You can register callbacks to the placement
+5) Callbacks: You can register callbacks to the placement.

 ```java
 InterstitialPlacement placement = new InterstitialPlacementBuilder()
                 .name("division")